How to Fire Your Agent or Client

 When It's Time to Say Goodbye to Your Real Estate Agent

 When it comes to real estate transactions, the difficult-personality factor can take a while to pop up.
 But by then, there’s generally some sort of contractual agreement in place.
 So, how do you get out of it?
 How do you fire your agent?
 And further, agents, do you want to know how to fire your client?
 It can be a two-way street.

 How to Know When It’s Time to Say Goodbye

 The best thing you can do for yourself (and for others) is to end a relationship before it escalates to the point where you want to choke each other.
 If you’re a client who is unhappy with your agent, your entire home selling/buying experience—which should be a pleasant and happy time for you—will be affected by this negative attitude.
 You will probably need to fire your agent.

-If you’re an agent ticked at a client, you’re wasting time and blowing energy that could be channeled into more profitable ventures for you.
+If you’re an agent ticked off by a client, you’re wasting time and blowing energy that could be channeled into more profitable ventures for you.
 In other words, you probably need to fire your client.

 Here are some of the signs telling you that it’s time to call it quits: